hippocampus23/Ding-et-al-2021/README.md

 # Proteomics Simulations

-Comparing the performance of several statistical for peptide-level analysis using simulated MS data.
+Comparing the performance of several statistical tests for peptide-level analysis using simulated MS data.

 **Note**: All simulated and empirical data is log transformed with base 2.

-Copied, extended and restructured code from Lei Ding at https://github.com/JerryLeiDing/new-proteomics.

 ## Requirements